Cops never told Muslim youth to go to Pakistan: Eyewitnesses

-Two eyewitnesses who were present at Bandra police station at the time of the incident have testified against the youth; say he was abusive and assaulted cops
+Two eyewitnesses who were present at Bandra police station in Mumbai at the time of the incident have testified against the youth; say he was abusive and assaulted cops

 The Muslim youth, Asif Sheikh (19), who was allegedly beaten up by the Bandra police and asked to go to Pakistan on October 17, has been giving nightmares to the staff at Bhabha Hospital in Bandra where he is currently admitted for treatment.